IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/sample_term.md

 ### Changes since schema version 1

 * sample_ontology_term has aliases mixin removed, but will have gained properties for aliases and submitted due to change of basic_item mixin.
+* this file has been renamed for change of sample_ontology_term to sample_term.